ifly6/Communique/README.md

       the
       program checks for whether the recipient is valid, saving around 1.6 seconds from every recruitment call.
 When not on
-      recruitment, it also checks whether that nation has opt-ed into campaign telegrams, and if not, skips to the next recipient.
+      recruitment, it also checks whether that nation has opted into campaign telegrams, and if not, skips to the next recipient.
     - Version 7.1 overhauls the UI present since version 5.
 This eliminates the second text area showing the parsed recipients and creates a dialog which shows them.
 It also puts out a bug fix to the web scraper introduced in